MadeByMike/madebymike/_posts/2017-05-18-non-linear-interpolation-in-css.md

 One of the most interesting things in Jake's article is the idea of having multiple points of transition.
 He refers to these as "*Breakpoints + Multiple Linear Equations*" but I like to think of these as "bending points".
 I like the term bending points rather than breakpoints for these because to me, a breakpoint implies there should be a jump and that's not what this is.
 These are intermediary points where the rate of scale changes.

-This idea of using multiple transitions is something I’ve been thinking about for a while, and I've occasionally been asked about doing this.
-Unfortunately at the moment we can’t do this with CSS alone.
-When I’m asked about this I usually reply with the same suggestion Jake has, that is to use multiple linear transitions.
+This idea of non-linear transitions is something I’ve been thinking about for a while.
+Unfortunately at the moment we can't do this with CSS alone.
+So when I’m asked about this, I usually reply with the same suggestion Jake has, that is to use multiple linear transitions.
 But I remain a little hesitant about how people might use this technique.

 I'd love to be able to use non-linear equations for transitions of font-size or other properties, but until there is a native function in CSS, I think adding a large number of intermediary steps only adds complexity.